PranayReddy22/Depression-Classifier/README.md

 # Depression-Classifier
-we can classify if a person is depressed or not by using their respective social media comments.
+Using this project, we can classify if a person is depressed or not by using their respective social media comments.

 we used twitter comments to classify in this project.